Vitamin D Foods for Vegetarians

 Sunlight: Nature’s Vitamin D Source

 Sunlight is the most natural and efficient source of vitamin D. When our skin is exposed to ultraviolet B (UVB) rays from the sun; our bodies can synthesize vitamin D3 (cholecalciferol).
-Factors such as time of day, geographical location, skin type, and sun protection measures can all impact the amount of vitamin D our bodies produce.
+Factors such as time of day, geographical location, skin type, and sun protection measures can all affect the amount of vitamin D our bodies produce.

 Aim for 10 to 30 minutes of sun exposure on your face, arms, and legs at least two to three times weekly to optimize vitamin D synthesis.
 However, be cautious not to overexpose your skin to sunlight, which can increase the risk of skin cancer and premature ageing.